Robbie-Cook/lerna/README.md

         └── package.json
 ```

-Locating leaf packages under `packages/*` is considered a "best-practice", but is not a requirement for using Puggo.
+Locating leaf packages under `packages/*` is considered a "best-practice", but is not a requirement for using pubbo.

 ### Common `devDependencies`

-Most `devDependencies` can be pulled up to the root of a Puggo repo with `puggo link convert`
+Most `devDependencies` can be pulled up to the root of a pubbo repo with `pubbo link convert`

 The above command will automatically hoist things and use relative `file:` specifiers.